pyricau/fragnums/README.md

 * No reflection, unlike Fragments which are recreated through reflection.
 * Each enum value is both a screen and a presenter.
 This means only one instance of each value is created, ever.
 No useless garbage collection!
-* Synchronous transitions coz nobody ain't time for Async Fragment Transactions.
+* Synchronous transitions coz ain't nobody got time for Async Fragment Transactions.
 * Handles configuration changes, for all the landscape nut lovers out there.

 ## Show me the code